yuriipalam/django4-vacation-management-app/README.md

 - Manage all users and change their roles (None -> Viewer / Viewer -> Employee / Employee -> None, etc)
 - Allow/Reject requests from users, default status of each request is Waiting (Waiting -> Rejected / Waiting -> Approved / Rejected -> Waiting, etc)

 Users (Viewer/Employee) can see all their requests and filter them by status.
-CalendarView is used to choose dates (Start date and Finish date)
+CalendarView is used to choose dates (Start date and Finish date).

 The app was built with Django 4.
-Bootstrap is used for Front-End
+Bootstrap 5 is used for Front-End.
 - Login/Registration
 - SQLite3 DataBase
 - Multiple pages